Dr. Universe: Why do things like rockets catch fire as they pass through Earth's atmosphere?

 “It’s like when someone is cooking and the pan turns red or orange.
 The fire from the stove is heating up that pan, but the pan itself isn’t on fire.
 It’s the same type of thing,” Walden said.

-Astronauts have reported that upon re-entry the glow looks pink and orange from inside the spacecraft.
-The re-entry process only takes about 4 minutes.
+Astronauts have reported that upon re-entry, the glow looks pink and orange from inside the spacecraft.
+The re-entry process takes about 4 minutes.
 After re-entry, it’s about a 60-mile journey back to the surface of Earth.

 As a student, Walden even had the chance to send up an experiment on NASA’s Space Shuttle to learn more about how different fluids behave in space.